 With both the Total Service Revenue Requirement and the Marginal Cost Revenue Requirement, the Residual Costs Revenue Requirement can be calculated.
 Residual is the Total Service Revenue Requirement less the Marginal Cost Revenue Requirement.
-This difference can be positive (meaning Total Service Revenue Requirement is greater than the Marginal Cost Revenue Requirement) or negative (meaning Total Service Revenue Requirement is more than the Marginal Cost Revenue Requirement).
+This difference can be positive (meaning Total Service Revenue Requirement is greater than the Marginal Cost Revenue Requirement) or negative (meaning Total Service Revenue Requirement).
 Only in very rare instances, such as regions with significant capacity constraints, is this different negative.
 Usually the difference is positive, and that positive difference can be interpreted as 'fixed costs' that cannot be avoided.